UPCnet/switchmed.documentation/website/manual.rst

 	+-----------+-----------------------------------------------------------+

+ **CONTENT**
- ..
-CONTENT:: Here goes all the content of the site.
+  Here goes all the content of the site.
   When someone creates a page, it will be shown here.
   All this pages, are generated and modified by users.

+ **FOOTER**
- ..
-FOOTER:: This content can be modified by editor.
+  This content can be modified by editor.
 In fact, all the footer is a page than can be edited to change this contents

 	+----------------------------------------+-------------------------------------------------------------+
 	| Page                                   | Link                                                        |